The Haight

 “Fast huh?”
 There was a pause.
 The cop appeared to be in his fifties.
 “I wasn’t trying to catch you, you know.
 I’m not that foolish.
 The speed limit throughout Golden Gate Park is 25 mph and you were doing about 130.
 You were exceeding the speed limit by 105 miles per hour.
 I can’t just give you a ticket I’d have to arrest you.”
 Another pause.
 “But I don’t want to do that.”

-Back in San Francisco I told Richard of my day before the draft board.
-Richard by studying acting was also losing his deferment.
+Back in San Francisco Harry shared the day’s unfolding.
+Richard Peterson by studying acting was losing his deferment.
 “I’m going to mail them my trigger finger” He said.
 “Would you help me?
 I’m serious.
 I need to learn a few things but basically take a cleaver to it.
 A cleaver and a hammer.
 I expect we’ll use a tourniquet and then you’ll take me to the hospital.”

 As it turned out, a week later Richard learned that he had a heart murmur and would be classified 4-F. We had a party.
 Congratulations Richard.
 You have a heart murmur.